TheThingsIndustries/lorawan-stack-docs/doc/content/devices/device-claiming/make-device-claimable.md

 ## Register Devices

-In order to be claimable, the device needs to be registered on The Things Industries Join Server.
+In order to be claimable, the device needs to be registered on The Things Join Server.
 This can be done in multiple ways.

-### Registered on The Things Industries Join Server Only
+### Registered on The Things Join Server Only

 1. With root keys and claim authentication code
 - Follow the [Register Devices]({{< ref "/getting-started/cloud-hosted/tti-join-server/register-devices" >}}) guide.